bokeh/bokeh/docs/bokeh/source/docs/user_guide/topics/contour.rst

 masked array for ``z`` with the excluded grid points masked out, or set the ``z`` values of those grid points to ``np.nan``.

-Contour lines are implemented using a :class:`~bokeh.models.glyphs.MultiLine` glyph and filled contour polygons as a :class:`~bokeh.models.glyphs.MultiPolygons` glyph with the ``line_width`` set to zero.
+Contour lines are implemented using a :class:`~bokeh.models.MultiLine` glyph and filled contour polygons as a :class:`~bokeh.models.MultiPolygons` glyph with the ``line_width`` set to zero.

 The calculation of contours is performed by ``ContourPy``.
 For information